weakish/docs-en/views/rest_api.md

   https://{{host}}/1.1/classes/Post
 ```

-If succeed, you will receive `201 Created` with a `Location` header point to the url of the object just created:
+If succeed, you will receive `201 Created` with a `Location` header point to the URL of the object just created:

 ```sh
 Status: 201 Created